PA Program Application/ Acceptance

 - Completion of a minimum of 40 hours shadowing with a Physician Assistant-Certified (PA-C).

-- Non-native speakers of English: Achieved TOEFL IBT (internet based testing) scores of at least 87 for non-native speakers of English with the minimum section requirements of: Reading: 21, Speaking: 26, listening: 20, and Writing: 20.
-The TOEFL IBT must have been taken within the two years of applying.
+- Non-native speakers of English: Achieved TOEFL IBT (internet-based testing) scores of at least 87 for non-native speakers of English with the minimum section requirements: Reading: 21, Speaking: 26, Listening: 20, and Writing: 20.
+The TOEFL IBT must have been taken within two years of applying.